-Example 9.12 Let s = ccttcgt, t = ctgtcgt, $\ell = 2$ .
-Consider the suffix tree for s#t\$ shown in Figure 9.5.
+Example 6.12 Let s = ccttcgt, t = ctgtcgt, $\ell = 2$.
+Consider the suffix tree for s#t\$ shown in Figure 6.4.

-Figure 9.5: The suffix tree for ccttcgt#ctgtcgt\$ without the leaf edges from the root
+Figure 6.4: The suffix tree for ccttcgt#ctgtcgt\$ without the leaf edges from the root

 The string tcgt occurs once in s and t, since there are two corresponding leaf edges from branching node node(tcgt).
 Comparing the characters g and t immediately to the left of the occurrences of tcgt in s and t verifies left-maximality.
+Similarly for ct.
+On the other hand, cgt is not left-maximal, because both occurrences have the left neighbor t.

-9.7.4 Maximal Repeats
+6.6.4 Maximal Repeats